Aurora HDR review

 What I Like: Excellent tone mapping.
 Fast compositing of large brackets.
 Solid editing tools.
 Plugin integration with other apps.
 Can use on up to 5 different devices.

-What I Don’t Like: Localized retouching a bit limited.
+What I Don’t Like: Localized retouching is a bit limited.
 No lens correction profiles.
 Add-on LUT packs are expensive.

 4.5